Dauphin County judge swears in first-ever foster child advocates

 HARRISBURG, Pa.
-(WHTM) – It was a first for Dauphin County Thursday evening as twelve Court Appointed Special Advocates (CASAs) were sworn in to serve as the eyes and ears of the court, as they help foster kids find a forever home.
+(WHTM) – It was a first for Dauphin County Thursday evening as 12 court-appointed special advocates were sworn in to serve as the eyes and ears of the court as they help foster kids find a forever home.

 Dauphin County’s first class of CASAs was sworn in before Judge John Cherry.